rails-girls-summer-of-code/summer-of-code/guide/coaching-company.md

 reach of where you can take your support is really only limited by your imagination.

-Being a Coaching Company has a very direct affect on the lives and projects of participants, and makes your company an extremely attractive one to potential hires, conference organisers, tech bloggers, journalists and media outlets.
+Being a Coaching Company has a very direct effect on the lives and projects of participants, and makes your company an extremely attractive one to potential hires, conference organisers, tech bloggers, journalists and media outlets.

-<h2 id="q2">What makes a Good Coaching Company?</h2>
+<h2 id="q2">What makes a good Coaching Company?</h2>

-Any company with a respectful, inclusive culture, good internet, and a team of developers could make a good coaching company.
+Any company with a respectful and inclusive culture, good internet, and a team of developers could make a good coaching company.
 That really is it.
 Great examples for Coaching Companies include Absolventa and Travis CI (2013), 6Wunderkinder (2014), and SoundCloud (2013, 2014).